Audio interfaces are a MUST if you want good sound quality!

 Some characteristics vary from product to product.

-The Easy Start tool makes working with the Focusrite Scarlett Solo and Focusrite Scarlett 2i2 much more convenient.
+I like the Easy Start tool, because it makes working with the Focusrite Scarlett Solo and Focusrite Scarlett 2i2 much more convenient.

-If you lean more into portability and having the essentials, the Focusrite Scarlett 2i2 and Solo are your best picks!
+If you need portability and the essentials, I recommend checking out the Focusrite Scarlett 2i2 and Solo!

 Balanced line inputs for connecting synths and audio and outputs for direct monitoring and effects are also available in the Scarlett line.